 Want more help?
 Then see the Nessy website.
 Chris Woodin says they have more Woodin Math resources, including this helpful article with videos explaining learning disabilities in math.
 (Nessy is an excellent British education website.
 It’s worth a look, too.)

 Finally, be sure to see all my math resources.
-Then check back because my math mentor Marilyn Zecher has some new online materials that I’ll be sharing soon.
+Then see the new online training from my math mentor, nationally known expert Marilyn Zecher.

 What are your favorite sources of help for kids who struggle with math?
 Please comment below.